jtourig/gostripes/README.md

 	--assembly your/genome/dir/assembly.fa --annotation your/genome/dir/annotation.gtf \
 	--rRNA your/genome/dir/rRNA_contaminants.fa --output-dir your/gostripes/output/dir
 ```
-... `-B` binds host directories so you can access them from inside the container. `-H $PWD` does this to your current directory and makes it the container $HOME.
+... `-B` binds host directories so you can access them from inside the container. `-H "$PWD"` does this to your current directory and makes it the container $HOME.
 Be mindful where you give this or any other container access on your system.
 See `singularity run --help` for more info on how to use these and other handy options.

 **Try it on the included example data** (assumes container is in your current working directory):